Skip to content

 Oztugotomotiv Listed by incransom Ransomware Group

 On June 3, 2026, Turkish automotive supplier Öztuğ Otomotiv & Endüstri appeared on the leak site of the ransomware group Incransom.
-The company, which manufactures precision components for automotive, defense, and aerospace customers, had internal files exfiltrated after a ransomware attack.
+The company, which manufactures precision components for automotive, defense, and aerospace customers, is claimed to have had internal files exfiltrated after a ransomware attack.

 Public reporting indicates that Incransom listed Öztuğ Otomotiv on its disclosure page and published samples of stolen data.
 The company was founded in 1990 in Bursa and supplies high-precision plastic, metal, and rubber parts to OEMs.
 Available reporting describes the exposed material as internal files; the exact volume and full list of records remain unconfirmed by the company.
 No customer or employee personal data has been publicly detailed in the initial leak notice, though ransomware incidents of this type frequently include spreadsheets, emails, and operational documents.